alexle/alexle.github.com/posts/move-to-github.markdown

 1. Version control - I'm able to view every change I've committed, roll files back to any version.
 2. Redundancy - The source code resides on a central repository, which I can pull to any computer, anywhere.
 If Github goes down, I still have a copy on my local machine.

 Designing the HTML/CSS was a fun experience as well.
 The layout is much more simple and maintainable now.
-If I want And I certainly don't miss the "magic" HTML/CSS/plugins added in the site's code from a CMS.
+And I certainly don't miss the "magic" HTML/CSS/plugins added in the site's code from a CMS.

 ##6.
 Simplify Workflow##